harel314/PTCameraTrackingSimulation/README.md

 # PT Camera Tracking Simulation
 This project was part of Cornell Course MA4810 final project and presents a 3D simulation of a PT camera model that detects cars and track their speed.
 It can also detect violation of speed limit given by the user.
-The projet is implemented in MATLAB and trained with synthetic data.
+The project is implemented in MATLAB and trained with synthetic data.

 ![Simulation](simulation.gif)